lampmanyao/mkcert/README.md

 ### Revoke client cert
 #### Create CRL
 Before we can generate a CRL, we must create a `crlnumber` file, but we look the openssl.cnf at first.
-* modify openssl.cnf (ubuntu: /etc/ssl/openss.cnf, centos: /etc/pki/tls/openssl.cnf), find the session CA_default and modify it as follow:
+* modify openssl.cnf (ubuntu: /etc/ssl/openss.cnf, centos: /etc/pki/tls/openssl.cnf), find the section CA_default and modify it as follow:
 > [ CA_default ]
 >
 > dir             = /etc/ssl/demoCA               # Where everything is kept